ec-europa/europa-component-library/framework/components/ecl-tables/README.md

 - the scope attribute identifies whether a table header is a column header or a row header.
 - the thread element defines the header rows for tables.

+#### Responsiveness

+Tables are no longer responsive by default.
+Add an `ecl-table--responsive` class in order to achieve that; for containers of 766px or less, the table will be displayed vertically instead of horizontally.

 ### Rows and columns

 The sets of raw data are displayed in rows below the header row.